Sapochee/Password-Website/README.md

 The current database for storing generated passwords is JSON based due to the small scale but can be transferred to a database management system like MySQL, PostgreSQL, or MongoDB for a more scalable solution.

+### Targeted Browsers
+The Password Checker application is designed to be compatible with a wide range of browsers on desktop platforms.

+- Browsers: Google Chrome, Mozilla Firefox, Microsoft Edge, Safari

 ## Developer Manual

 ### Installation